Joao-Maria-Janeiro/Search-Lyrics-Using-Voice/README.md

 Python program that allows users to search for a song only by saying the artist name and the track name

+##### You will not be able to run this project as is.
+You must insert your own keys in the keys.py

 ## Built With

 * [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) - The Sound Recorder